pahuja-sahil/pingDaemon/README.md

 ### 3. Watch It Work
 - Your dashboard will show the status of all monitors
-- Green = healthy, Red = down, Yellow = degraded
+- Green = healthy, Red = down
 - Click on any monitor to see detailed statistics and logs

+### 4. View Reports & Analytics
-- Check the Reports page for historical data and analytics
+- Navigate to the Reports page to see comprehensive analytics
+- View uptime history charts and response time trends
+- Track incidents and performance patterns over time
+- Analyze data by day, week, or custom date ranges
+- Export data for further analysis or reporting

-### 4. Get Alerts
+### 5. Get Alerts
 - You'll receive email alerts when sites go down or recover
 - Alerts include the monitor name, status change, and response details
 - No spam - you only get notified when status actually changes